MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-Power-BI-connector.md

 Make sure you have the right [CQD access role](./turning-on-and-using-call-quality-dashboard.md#assign-admin-roles-for-access-to-cqd) to access the Power BI reports.

 > [!NOTE]
-> The Microsoft Call Quality connector only supports DirectQuery in Power BI; Import mode is not supported.
+> The Microsoft Call Quality connector only supports DirectQuery in Power BI; Import mode isn't supported.

 ## Installation